BawdyAnarchist/quBSD/Future_Development.md

 		- Currently does not integrate all unique wireguard ports of clients (net-jails).
 		- needs careful review.
 Use chatGPT-4

+Cleanup the github.
+You have scripts in there that arent relevant from full copies of $ubin

 Are there going to be differences to code into prepare_vm between Linux, Windows, and FreeBSD?

 ULTIMATE LAST CHECK, NEED TO SEARCH ALL "VM" instances, coz of new naming conventions"

+Integrate in qb-i3-launch as well

 ### UPGRADES